opf/openproject/docs/enterprise-guide/enterprise-cloud-guide/enterprise-cloud-faq/README.md

 ## Can I get a custom domain name instead of example.openproject.com?

 Yes, you can create your custom domain name.
-For this service we charge €100 once-off.
-Please add it in your booking process (will soon be available) or contact us via email (support@openproject.com).
+For this service we charge €100 per month.
+Please contact us via email (support@openproject.com) if you are interested.

 ## Can I import my OpenProject community instance into my Enterprise cloud environment?